BranchMetrics/air-plugin/README.md

 1. [Install Apache Ant](http://ant.apache.org/bindownload.cgi) if you haven't already

+Make sure to use an Ant distribution compatible with Java 7 or lower, such as Ant 1.9.x.

 Put the download somewhere permanent and add the bin directory to your PATH

 2. [Download the Flex SDK installer](http://flex.apache.org/installer.html) This is the SDK that you need to build the AIR plugin